Shpoonkle: Shpoonkle Debate

 Joe McKendrick wrote about Shpoonkle "Legal profession, meet the forces of disruption and creative destruction," in his recent article in Smart Planet.
 The Chronicle of Higher Education's Katherine Mangan also wrote of Shpoonkle and the reaction by users and critics in December 2011 in her article "New Lawyers Hang a Shingle on Shpoonkle, to Some Colleagues' Chagrin."
 George Leef's article in the National Review Online sums up the situation and the debate over Shpoonkle.
-"The U.S. has lots and lots of un-and under-employed lawyers.
-The U.S. also has lots of people who have legal problems that they can’t afford to spend a lot of money on."
 Leef notes that new forms of competition such as Shpoonkle are "usually denounced by those already doing well in the approved forms."